Hang1205/A-phenotyping-algorithm-for-classification-of-single-ventricle-physiology-using-EHR/README.md

 Output Structure...

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the TDG-Attribution-NonCommercial-ShareAlike Academic Software License.
+See the [LICENSE](LICENSE.md) file for full details.

 ## Acknowledgments
 The development of this algorithm was supported by UCLA Cardiovascular Imaging Research Lab https://cvirl.dgsom.ucla.edu/.